KalininGroup/summer_school/getting-here.md

 <div class="directions-block">
   <div class="directions-text">
     The Institute for Advanced Materials & Manufacturing (IAMM) is located within the
-    **UT Research Park at Cherokee Farm**, just across the river from the main UT campus.
+    <strong>UT Research Park at Cherokee Farm</strong>, just across the river from the main UT campus.
     Free street parking is available throughout the Research Park — no parking pass required.
   </div>